LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/accessingdata.rst

 .. admonition:: Note

-   If you want to verify what code this video starts with, check out the `db-config <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/db-config>`_ branch.
+   If you want to verify what code this video starts with, check out the `db-setup <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/db-setup>`_ branch.
 If you want to verify what code this video ends with, check out the `persistent-data-store <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/persistent-data-store>`_ branch.

 .. todo:: Add data store video